 - Attempt to clean or shampoo a carpet until professional help arrives

-For more information, contact us at 909-399-9057 today.
-We would love to help.
+Please contact us at 909-399-9057 for more information, we would love to help.

 - Vacuum any glass particles that may have ended up in carpets and upholstery